 Causes and Risk Factors of CRPS Type 1

-The exact cause of CRPS type 1 is not fully understood, but it is believed to be related to an injury or trauma that affects the peripheral and central nervous systems.
+The exact cause of CRPS type 1 has yet to be fully understood.
+Still, it is believed to be related to an injury or trauma that affects the peripheral and central nervous systems.
 It can be triggered by various factors such as fractures, surgery, sprains/strains, burns or cuts, and being in a cast.
 Not everyone who experiences trauma or injury develops CRPS, suggesting that there may be other factors at play.
 Certain risk factors, such as being female, having severe trauma, lower limb injury (especially the foot), or pre-existing conditions like poor circulation, diabetes, autoimmune disorders, or prior nerve damage, can increase the likelihood of developing CRPS type 1.

 injury